Introducing the Social Diary: Why I made Poplar

 This isn’t a conspiracy theory; it’s just the business model.

 The ads themselves are only part of it.
-The more insidious mechanism is the content that surrounds them.
+The more insidious mechanism is the surrounding content.
 Influencer culture exists precisely because a person flogging a supplement or a skincare routine is more persuasive than a billboard.

 The result is a feed that is simultaneously a social network, a highlight reel, a shopping catalogue, and a self-esteem regulation device, all optimised to extract maximum time and emotional investment from you, with your mental health somewhere far down the list of priorities.